Logic behind this page

 Professional learning is personalized learning

 The professional learning iceberg is a nice way to articulate if people are really acting in a way to develop deep technical expertise.
 Where people are in terms of the deepness of their development will obviously be very personal.
-Therefore, we need to stop a lack of engagement with career development by avoiding numbing our colleagues’ senses with lock-down and non-personalized resources.
+Therefore, we need to stop a lack of engagement with career development by avoiding numbing our colleagues’ senses with locked-down and non-personalized resources.

 (Pre)assessment has its part to play

 One way to better personalize learning is to make better use of assessment, especially short form assessments that can help keep people up-to-speed with a topic as well as assessing what development activities they may actually need.
-Filtered are an example of a company that has taken this on with tailoring learning experiences via initial assessments of understanding.
+Filtered are an example of a company that has taken this on with tailored learning experiences via initial assessments of understanding.